 Compared to English muffins, this food requires less processing time, materials, and tools.
 This soft and chewy muffins recipe with the savory and sweet filling is processed in cast-iron pans.

-20. Mapakiwa – Botswana Tea Buns
+20. Mapakiwa – Tea Buns

 A mark that the British brought to Botswana cuisine is Mapakiwa.
 It is a dish interference between a scone and a bun with a texture of a brioche roll.
 The butter layer is brushed when baking will bring a fascinating aroma to this dessert.

-Despite the British influences, Mapakiwa is an authentic Botswana recipe, with flour, butter, and eggs being the main components.
+Despite the British influences, Mapakiwa is an authentic Botswana dish, with flour, butter, and eggs being the main components.
 Botswana people often enjoy it along with a cup of tea during the relaxing time.
 A little jam, butter, raisins, or apple will enhance its flavor.

-21. Malva Pudding – Botswana Pudding
+21. Malva Pudding – Pudding

 It is time to refresh your taste buds with the sweet Malva pudding of Botswana cuisine.
 This extraordinary dessert originates from the Netherlands, and the Dutch brought it to South Africa in the middle of the 1600s when they invaded this continent.

 This delicious recipe has the appearance of Apricot jam and cream sauce.
 Its spongy caramelized texture will fascinate you.
-And it is often served with custard or ice cream at Botswana restaurants.
+And it is often served with custard or ice cream at restaurants.

 Not only is Malva famous in Africa, but it is also a popular dessert in the U.S, especially on the West Coast.
 The pudding gained popularity in the States when chef Art Smith introduced it at a Christmas dinner in 2006 to Oprah Winfrey Leadership Academy For Girls’ pupils.